 THIS POST MAY CONTAIN COMPENSATED LINKS.
 FIND MORE INFO IN OUR DISCLAIMER.

-A question that keeps being asked is “Can I use a power strip or extension cable in my cruise ship cabin”?
+A question that keeps being asked is “Can you use power strips on cruise ships ?”

-When it comes to power strips on cruise ships, there is a lot of confusion about what is and what isn’t allowed these days.
-It’s a moving target and the rules seem to change all the time.
+When it comes to power strips on cruise ships, there is a lot of confusion about what is and isn’t allowed these days.
+It’s a moving target, with the rules changing all the time.
 This is not helped by some of the cruise lines’ lack of consistency regarding what is and what isn’t allowed.

-If like us when we go on a cruise, we travel with numerous battery-powered devices that need to be kept charged.
-There is nothing worse to find your camera is dead when you are about to capture that crucial moment.
+If, like us, when we go on a cruise, we travel with numerous battery-powered devices that need to be kept charged.
+There is nothing worse than finding your camera dead when you are about to capture that crucial moment.
 Or your Phone is on 1% battery when you need to make a call.
 We have all been there.

-The trouble is that many cruise ship cabins, particularly on older ships, don’t have as many power outlets (or sockets) or USB outlets as we would like.
+The trouble is that many cruise ship cabins or staterooms, particularly on older ships, don’t have as many power outlets (or sockets) or USB outlets as we would like.
 We have become hungry for USB and Power outlets and so load ourselves up with chargers and power strips in this article, we try to address the question, “Are extension cords allowed on cruise ships”?

 The technical reasons for this safety alert are complicated but it is all to do with the difference between maritime electrical systems and domestic land-based systems.

-So for us cruisers, the issue is that there aren’t any specific cruise ship power strips.
-But the good news is that but there are alternatives which we will detail later in this article.
+So, for us cruisers, the issue is that there aren’t any specific cruise ship power strips.
+But the good news is that there are alternatives, which we will detail later in this article.

 Mobile devices are hungry for power

 Examples of banned items may include Power Strips with Extension Cords and Power Strips with Surge Protectors.
-Always worth checking with your cruise line.
+This is always worth checking with your cruise line before you set sail.

 Warnings from Cruise Lines include: